pencil-js/pencil.js/src/modules/polygon/readme.md

 ## PolygonOptions
 Inherit from [ComponentOptions](../component/readme.md#componentoptions).

-Rectangle have no specific options.
+Polygon have no specific options.